glvnst/shelltools/docker-vol/README.md

 # docker-vol

-simple utility for reporting information about docker
+utility for reporting information about and exploring docker volumes (including `du`)

 ## Usage